-Did your set-top box or spam your neighbors over the holidays?
+Did your set-top box spam your neighbors over the holidays?
 Would you know if it did?
 Security-as-Service provider Proofpoint uncovered three large scale spam campaigns facilitated by unsecured, Internet-connected devices.
 All kinds of devices were affected and this is only one of many compromises expected as more dumb devices come online.

 When we investigated the IP (connected to it over various protocols) we found that in cases where the device replied, the device at the IP identified itself as an IoT-type device (consumer router, home security system, home entertainment system, VoIP phone, Fridge etc. etc.)